maxiepax/vmw-logscrubber/README.md

 This is a logscrubber that consumes MoREF (Managed Object REFerence) data from vCenter and anonymizes logs.
 Sensitive information such as hostnames and other identifyable data will be replaced with a generic ID.
-An example would be the hostname sfo01-w01-esx01.rainpole.io, which would be replaced in a logfile with it's corresponding MoREF 'host-19'.
+An example would be the hostname sfo01-w01-esx01.rainpole.io, which would be replaced in a logfile with it's corresponding random MoREF 'host-19'.
+Or a port-group called supersecret-production-network would become 'pvportgroup-41108'.

 "This is an example string sfo01-w01-esx01.rainpole.io" would become "This is an example string host-19"

 ## security

 This logscrubber is intended to be used by corporations or organisations that have such high security that they can't send unwashed loggs to support or 3rd party.
 Because of this i recommend that you clone, and compile your own binary to guarantee that the compiled binary contains only what you expect.
 The source code is written with as few external libraries as possible to make it as easy as possible to review the code to ensure that nothing malicious is contained in the code.

 - main.go contains just the calls to the functions that perform the connection to vCenter, and scrubbing of logs.
 - scrubber.go contains the functions that perform the actual scrubbing of files.